 (Originally published on Apr.
 21, 2021) — Patients frequently ask our practitioners frequently about the proper way to dispose of unwanted prescription drugs.
 The most convenient — and safe — way to get rid of them is the bi-annual Drug Take-Back Day.
-The first take-back event for 2021 just happens to be scheduled for this Saturday, Apr.
-24, 2021 from 10 a.m. to 2 p.m.
+The next take-back event for 2021 is scheduled for Saturday, Oct.
+23, 2021 from 10 a.m. to 2 p.m.
 Organized by the U.S. Drug Enforcement Administration and local law enforcement offices, this program allows residents to relinquish prescription drugs, including those considered controlled substances, with no questions asked (they actually suggest removing any personally-identifiable information from the drug labels).
 Tablets, capsules, patches, and other solid forms of prescription drugs are accepted.
 Liquids, syringes, needles, and illegal drugs (schedule I) are not accepted.

 If you are unable to take advantage of this program, there are some area drop-off locations that accept unused prescription drugs year-round.
 The types of medications they accept may be limited, so you may want to call them first before you go.

 If you live outside of our service area, you can search for other year-round pharmaceutical disposal locations closer to your home.

 The U.S. Food & Drug Administration provides guidance on home disposal methods when drug take-back programs or drop-off locations are not an option.

 You can simply flush drugs down the toilet if they are included on the FDA Flush List.
 Some medications, such as fentanyl patches, may actually come with specific instructions to be flushed immediately when no longer needed.